1. Player comfort

 4. Protect the mouthpiece from teeth marks

 Some cushions are made from soft plastic.
-Some of these could include telate, an ingredient used to make the plastic soft, but in some players can cause health problems.
+Some of these include telate, an ingredient used to make the plastic soft, but in some players can cause health problems.

 Other cushions are made from rubber.
 Those with an allergy to latex, the main component in rubber, should not use these cushions.